Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

 \begin{proof}{Proof of Theorem \ref{theorem: FA provides an upper bound to an acution}.}

 By Proposition \ref{Prop: stationary} and Lemma \ref{lemma: necessary conditions for any stationary mechanism}, any platform policy under which the system is stable should satisfy the constraints of the \textsf{FA}.
 The stability of the system implies that the long-run average profit is the same as the expected profit under the stationary distribution.
 In the remainder of the proof, we will show that the optimal solution to \textsf{FA} gives an upper bound on the expected profit of any policy ${\pi}\in \Pi$ under the stationary distribution.
 By the revelation principle, we can restrict our focus to IC and IR mechanisms.
 Consider the expected payment made by the platform ${\Ex}\left[P_{ij}\right]$ under an IC and IR mechanism ${\pi}(\mathbf{S},\mathbf{D})=(\mathcal{M}_r,\mathcal{M}_p)$.
-By Lemma \ref{lemma: lower bound of P}, we have \begin{thisnote}
+By Lemma \ref{lemma: lower bound of P}, we have \rr{ } Then, it follows that the expected profit of the platform mechanism $\pi$ is upper bounded by \rr{ } Therefore, the optimal value of the \textsf{FA} provides an upper bound on the long-run average profit of any platform mechanism, which completes the proof. \Halmos \end{proof}